-Like many important aspects of health and wellbeing, sexual and reproductive health (SRH) has been greatly affected by the COVID-19 pandemic.
+Like many important aspects of health and wellbeing, sexual reproductive health (SRH) has been greatly affected by the COVID-19 pandemic.
 Measuring and monitoring SRH is crucial given the potential for drastic changes in people's behaviours and in the delivery of SRH services.

-The initial response to COVID-19 involved a rapid contraction of SRH services, with many halted (e.g., asymptomatic STI testing) and only people with severest symptoms seen face-to-face.
+The initial response to COVID-19 involved a rapid contraction of SRH services, with many halted (e.g asymptomatic STI testing) and only people with the severest symptoms seen face-to-face.
 During the first nationwide lockdown (from 23rd March 2020), UK citizens were effectively banned from intimate contact with anyone outside their household for a three-month period.
 The Natsal-COVID study aims to provide high-quality data to assess how these measures impacted sexual and reproductive health.